leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-admin.md

 **Download Configuration**

-- Enable Download - Option can be set to Yes or No
+- Enable Download - Option can be set to Yes or No. This setting is to enable or disable the download functionality

 - Cron / Real-time – Documents will be downloaded from IDM based on this option.
 If cron is chosen, cron expression should be given to     download the files from IDM on a periodic basis.